s-pearce/iridium_disconnect_analysis/example_output/README.md

-This example_output directory holds the example output from a run of the `ooice_iridium_analysis.py` module for 1 G3 glider deployment (glider ce_1012 deployment 4, out of 176 deployments) and demonstrates how additional metadata was included to aid in the analysis.
+This example_output directory holds the example output from a run of the `ooice_iridium_analysis.py` module for 1 G3 glider deployment (glider ce_1012 deployment 3, out of 176 deployments as of Oct.
+2024) and demonstrates how additional metadata was included to aid in the analysis.
 The extra fields included for the OOICE analysis are, glider serial number, deployment number, launch datetime, recovery datetime, fin type used, glider model/type, and deployment length in